First steps

 AgentQL is a robust query language that identifies elements on a webpage using natural language with the help of AI.
 It can be used to automate tasks on the web, extract data, and interact with websites in real-time.
 AgentQL uses AI to infer which element or data you mean based on term names and query structure, so it will find what you're looking for even if the page's markup and layout change drastically.

-AgentQL's Python SDK allows you to write Python scripts that identify elements and extract data from the web using the AgentQL query language.
+AgentQL's SDK allows you to write scripts that identify elements and extract data from the web using the AgentQL query language.
 In this guide, you will learn how to use AgentQL queries and the SDK to automate page interactions and data extraction from the page.

 Prerequisites